merl-dev/Redis.jl/README.md

 Merges a debugged version of HiRedis.jl, based on the C-language hiredis interface to Redis.
 Thus far all basic commands pass tests without modification to the original Redis.jl API.
 Performance enhancements are significant, see BenchmarkNotes.md for examples.

+In order to maximize performance, send string commands using `do_command`:  for example, instead of `set(conn, "akey", "avalue")`, use `do_command(conn, "set akey avalue")` in order to bypass command parsing.
+In addition, for use cases where Redis server responses are not required immediately, use pipeline commands: `pipeline_command(conn, "set akey value")`.
+In certain scenarios further performance enhancements can be attained by setting the Julia `ENV` key "REDIS_CONVERT_REPLY" to `false` before `using Redis`.
+This will bypass all response conversions and return the original Redis server response.

 Methods have been moved around to new files, awaiting finalization.
 This will likely revert to something closer to original when the refactor and optimizations have been completed.

-In addition, a new Julia ENV setting "REDIS_CONVERT_REPLY" enables/disables `convert_response` methods for users requiring original Redis server responses.

 _TODO_:
-* `keytype` command returning "OK" and not type, causing `StreamScanners` to fail
+* ALOT
+* key-prefixing
-* Pipelines, Transactions, Sentinels, and Pub/Sub need adjustments to pass tests
+* ~~Pipelines~~, Transactions, Sentinels, and Pub/Sub need refactoring to pass tests
+* Add `start`, and `done` to `StreamScanners` -- not sure we need to implement an iterator interface since they aren't true iterators
+* Implement the libhiredis `RedisAsyncContext` and `redisAsyncCommand` interfaces
 * Clusters remain without commands nor tests
-* Write "REDIS_CONVERT_REPLY" test suite
+* Write "REDIS_CONVERT_REPLY" test suite (basically, duplicate current test suite)
+* create a clean benchmark suite
+* see ROADMAP.md

 ## Basics